PedroZibordi/PedroZibordi/README.md

 ## 💬 About me

--  Graduated in Civil Engineering, now transitioning into Software Engineering
+-  Graduated in Civil Engineering, now graduating into Software Engineering
--  Background in quality assurance, project management, field engineering, and technical specification
+-  Background in quality assurance, project management, field engineering, and technical specifications, with hands-on experience in software development, data analytics, and AI-driven automation.
--  My goal is to merge my technical background with the power of code

 ---